vsalesa/ShinyBuilder/README.md

 Please see the [Sample Dashboard](https://iheart.shinyapps.io/ShinyBuilder) for a mini-tutorial to get you started.
 If you have any questions, comments, concerns, etc., please feel free to consult the [ShinyBuilder mailing list](https://groups.google.com/forum/#!forum/shinybuilder).

+## Customize

+You can customize the look and functinality of ShinyBuilder to suit your needs.
+The code can be found in the inst folder, and follows standard Shiny app formatting (i.e., `ui.R`, `server.R`, and `global.R` files).
+If you write an improvement, feel free to submit it as a pull request, and we'll review/merge it into the main app.